 This conviction that that statistic is not true is not based on any real evidence.
 If someone presented a robust study which proved that, yes, most allosexuals generally think about sex at least every seven seconds, I would have to admit that to my knowledge.
 But even if I accepted that on a intellectual level, I do not think it would ever make sense to me on an intuitive level.

-There are some things which allosexuals take for granted that everyone is aware of, so it’s not said explicitly, and it happens to be something which asexuals generally are not aware of, and then we don’t get it.
-Thus, when asexuality is acknowledged, and when people take into consideration that some of the people they may be communicating with may be asexual, I am more likely to understand more about allosexual experiences than if everyone assumed that there were no asexuals around.
+There are some things which allosexuals don’t think they need to say explicitly because they believe everyone already aware of them, even though many aces are not, in fact, aware of those things.
+Thus, when asexuality is acknowledged, and when people take into consideration that some of the people they may be communicating with may be asexual, and that more explanation may be required.
+I am more likely to understand more about allosexual experiences than if everyone assumed that there were no asexuals around.

 On the other hand, with something as personal, private, and intimate as sexuality, there are some things one probably is not going to grok unless one is walking in a similar pair of metaphorical shoes.

-So that is what it’s like from my perspective, an asexual who has grown up immersed in a culture of allosexuals.
+So that is what it’s like from my perspective as an asexual who has grown up immersed in a culture of allosexuals.
 What about the allosexuals who did not grow up in a culture dominated by asexuals?